Vishihereforcodes/INTERVIEW-QUESTIONS/Recursion/README.md

 - Defination:- Recursion is the way of solving a problem in which we take some decisions because of which our problem gets converted into subtasks which is terminated at a base case.

-- There are two ways to think:-
+- There are three ways to think:-
 1. Decision making .
 2. Smaller input.
 3. Some Data Structres like Trees,Graph(DFS,BFS)...